JanusGraph/janusgraph/docs/advanced-topics/executor-service.md

 # Backend ExecutorService

-By default JanusGraph uses `ExecutorService` to process some queries in parallel (see `storage.parallel-backend-ops` configuration option).
+By default, JanusGraph uses `ExecutorService` to process some queries in parallel for storage backend implementations which don't support multi-key queries (see `storage.parallel-backend-ops` configuration option).
 JanusGraph allows to configure the executor service which is used via configuration options provided in `storage.parallel-backend-executor-service` configuration section.

-Currently JanusGraph has the next ExecutorService implementations which can be used (controlled via `storage.parallel-backend-executor-service.class`):
+Currently, JanusGraph has the next ExecutorService implementations which can be used (controlled via `storage.parallel-backend-executor-service.class`):

 * `fixed` - fixed thread pool size;